Cushendun – Village, Beach and Caves

 Overview

 Cushendun (Irish: Cois Abhann Duin) sits at the mouth of the River Dun and Glendun, one of the Nine Glens of Antrim, on the famed Causeway Coastal Route.
-The National Trust‑owned settlement is celebrated for its Cornish‑style, white‑washed cottages with slate roofs, designed by architect Clough Williams‑Ellis in the early 20th century.
-A sheltered harbour, a broad sandy‑shingle beach and the striking red‑sandstone Cushendun Caves complete a landscape that feels both timeless and cinematic.
+The National Trust-owned settlement is celebrated for its Cornish-style, white-washed cottages with slate roofs, designed by architect Clough Williams-Ellis in the early 20th century.
+A sheltered harbour, a broad sandy-shingle beach and the striking red-sandstone Cushendun Caves complete a landscape that feels both historic and cinematic.
+Visitors arrive to a quiet, car-free central square that encourages slow exploration, with the village deliberately kept free of commercial signage to preserve its peaceful atmosphere.

-Carved into the orange‑tinged sandstone cliffs at the southern end of the beach, the caves reveal a 400‑million‑year geological story—from Devonian red‑sandstone deposition to Carboniferous sediment layers and the Ice‑Age sea‑level rise that sculpted the present arches.
+Carved into the orange-tinged sandstone cliffs at the southern end of the beach, the caves reveal a 400-million-year geological story – from Devonian red-sandstone deposition to Carboniferous sediment layers and the Ice-Age sea-level rise that sculpted the present arches.
 An information board explains the geology and the caves’ modern fame as the Stormlands backdrop in Game of Thrones (season 2 and season 8).
-Entry is free; a short, well‑signposted walk from the village centre leads past the Johann statue, across the Glendun River bridge, and into the dramatic chambers.
+Entry is free; a short, well-signposted walk from the village centre leads past the Johann statue, across the Glendun River bridge, and into the dramatic chambers.
+The path to the caves is mostly level, but the cliffside sections can be uneven.
+Sturdy footwear is recommended, and visitors should keep to the marked trails to protect the fragile sandstone.

 Wildlife & Birdwatching